vaamonde/ubuntu-2204/02-settings/05-HabilitandoUbuntuPro.md

 #OBSERVAÇÃO IMPORTANTE: a Canonical recomenda que a versão do Ubuntu Pro Client seja
 #>= a versão 27.13.x

-#verificando a versão do cliente do Ubuntu Pro
+#verificando a versão do cliente do Ubuntu Pro Client
 sudo pro --version
 ```